rohitnareshsharma/easyvolley/README.md

 customization.
 Also i feel it pain declaring interfaces just for network calls.
 I like bare naked url endpoint.
 Smaller the code better it is.

+It is using okhttp3-urlconnection at the core of it so it is HTTP 2.0 compliant.

 # Caching

 Caching is super important to ensure our responses are fast and bandwidth usage is minimal.